uhyo/jest-module-load-twice/README.md

 jest.mock("./sub2");
 ```

 When Jest loads a mocked module, it temporally clears its module cache.
-Therefore, any module that was loaded from outside and inside `sub2` will be loaded again.
+Therefore, any module that was loaded from inside `sub2` will be loaded again.
+If the same module has been loaded before, it will be loaded twice.
 This is why `styled-components` is loaded twice.